Posts

 Image

-Sydney McLaughlin is an American world record holder in the 400-meter hurdles and first woman to break the 52s mark in the 400m hurdles.
-Sydney took up running very early.
-At the age of 17 she was on the cover of Sports Illustrated "ranks as one of the most dominant high school athletes ever."
-In 2018, she turned professional and signed a sponsorship deal with New Balance at an estimated $1.5 million annual base pay.
-Sydney knows “there is always room to improve” and promises to push the boundaries in her sport.
-She mentioned that she has already discussed with her team the possibility that she will compete in future world competitions in other events, like the 400 meters, sans hurdles.
+Sydney McLaughlin is an American world-record holder in the 400-meter hurdles and the first woman to break the 51-second barrier in the event.
+Sydney took up running at a very early age.
+By age 17 she appeared on the cover of Sports Illustrated, which described her as "one of the most dominant high school athletes ever."
+In 2018, she turned professional and signed a sponsorship deal with New Balance for an estimated $1.5 million annual base salary.
+Sydney knows “there is always room to improve” and constantly promises to push the boundaries of her sport.
+She has already discussed the possibility of competing in other events, such as the flat 400 meters, with her team.
 “Anything is possible,” she said.
-Edwin Moses, former American gold medalist hurdler said, “There’s never been a weapon as strong as she is.”
-Wikipedia https://en.wikipedia.org/wiki/Sydney_McLaughlin The Inside Story of Sydney McLaughlin’s Breathtak...
+Edwin Moses, the legendary American gold medalist hurdler, once remarked, “There’s never been a weapon as strong as she is.”